Gad-MA/A-3D-Simulator-of-the-Patellar-Reflex-and-Demyelination-Effects/README.md

 4. **Build the Project**:
    - Click Build and select a folder to save the build.

+5. **Adding the Essential Files**:
+   - Copy the `ExternalData` folder from the Unity project folder and paste it in the build folder.

 ## Running the Project

 ### Running in the Unity Editor